ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 :code: 007
 ```

 Remember where we constructed the container namespace?
-We defined the name of the `app_config.ctn` to be simply `config`.
+We defined the name of the `config.ctn` to be simply `config`.

 This particular example (with firstname, lastname) might seem a bit useless, well ok, it is useless.
 I like to separate configuration from the service definitions using imports are a neat way to do so.